G4br13L-J/G4br13L-J/README.md

 - Created dashboards with Power BI and interactive charts
 - Repository available on GitHub

+### ☁️ Real-Time Data Pipeline with GCP & Dataflow
+*Personal Begginer Cloud Project – 2025*
+- Built a data pipeline to ingest, transform, and load data from Cloud Storage to BigQuery using Apache Beam and Dataflow.
+- Designed pipeline steps including batch processing, filtering, schema definition, and data writing.
+- Learned to troubleshoot Dataflow jobs and interpret optimized execution stages.
+- Explored Cloud Storage buckets, BigQuery datasets, and managed IAM permissions.

+### ⚡ Scala-Spark Data Processing Pipeline
+*Self-Directed Project – 2025*
+- Designed and implemented data pipelines using Apache Spark and Scala for batch processing of large CSV datasets
+- Developed Spark applications for data ingestion, transformation, aggregation, and visualization
+- Utilized Spark SQL and DataFrame APIs for efficient data analysis
+- Handled real-world data challenges such as schema inference, data cleaning, and performance tuning
+- Improved skills in distributed computing and big data ecosystem tools

 ### 💻 Programming Labs
 *Academic Projects – 2022 to 2024*
 - Built console, desktop, and web apps using Java and C++